Independencia District, Lima: History

 In the Viceroyalty and early years of the republic, it was part of the great territory of Carabayllo.

 Until the decade of the 1950s, the strong migration produced from the interior of the country brought waves of families to the capital looking for a better future in the capital.

-In the mid of this context, and given the need of these migrant families to acquire their own land, in 1959 the Associations of Parents of Pro-housing Families "Tahuantinsuyo" and "Pampa de Cueva - Independencia" were founded.
+In the mid of this context, and given the need of these migrant families to acquire their own land, in 1959 the Associations of Parents of Pro-housing Families "Tahuantinsuyo" and "Pampa de Cueva" were founded.

 On the morning of November 17, 1960, some families, entered the deserts along kilometers 5 and 6 of Túpac Amaru Avenue, the old road to Canta, in a very organized manner.

 Faced with the repression, the families withdrew until they reached kilometer four, next to the railway, where they resisted for 37 days in the face of inclement weather, lack of services, medicine and food.
 It was in this period that the death of some children on the railway tracks occurred.
 Tribute was paid to this sacrifice by naming one of the main streets of the district after Los Niños Martires.

 In the following years, the area of Pampa de Repartición located at kilometer six and a half, in the district of Comas, was urbanized, establishing the Tahuantinsuyo Urbanization; then the land of Pampa El Ermitaño in Rímac District was occupied, located at kilometer four, other extensions of land would later be populated, integrating the human settlements of the peripheries.

 After the complaints of the neighbors, the Congress decided to create a new district.

 Officially created district on March 16, 1964.
 For Law 14965.
 The new district is segregated from Comas and Rímac Districts.
 Subsequently, through Law 16012 of January 31, 1966, its limits were deepened.

-Borderline conflict
+Territorial dispute

 In 1989 due to the territorial reduction of the district of San Martín de Porres by the creation of the district of Los Olivos, the old industrial area of 2.40 square kilometers, which is delimited by Avenue Panamericana Norte, Avenue Naranjal, Avenue Tupac Amaru and Avenue Tomas Valle, and made up of the Mesa Redonda, El Naranjal, Industrial Panamericana Norte, Industrial El Naranjal and Industrial Mulería urbanizations, became a disputed territory between Independencia and San Martin de Porres.